Titanium plates fold flat for easy storage. Accepts many natural sources of fuel. Can be used as a warmer in places where open flames are banned.

 All camping stoves share a common feature: they generate heat that you can use for cooking outdoors.

 When perusing the market, however, you’ll find that your product choices run the gamut from one-burner butane stovetops to multi-burner stove/oven combinations with removable racks.

-The products in our matrix, above, also vary somewhat in their form factor.
+The products in our product list, above, also vary somewhat in their form factor.
 But all of them offer superior characteristics, which you can read about in our evaluations.

 The fuel source you use when cooking on a camping stove depends on the model.

 Some stoves require propane or gas to start a fire.
 Others require a flammable biomass like wood to get the heat going.

 If you like to finish cooking quickly, consider a camping stove that requires a propane or gas heat source.